-- 3. (B) Participants must not warm up stunts or tumbling on the court or sideline area during player warm-up if an alternate site is available.
-If no appropriate alternate site is available, the coach must take reasonable precautions to minimize risk to participants.
-(NF: Sec 1, Art 9) - 4.
-A participant who is bleeding, has an open wound, has any amount of blood on his or her uniform, or his blood on his/her person, shall be directed to leave the activity until the bleeding is stopped, the wound is covered, the uniform or body is appropriately clean, and/or the uniform is changed before returning to participate.
-(NF: Sec 1, Art 13) - 5.
-(B) An athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as a loss of consciousness, headache, dizziness, confusion, or balance problems) shall be removed from the contest and shall not return to play until cleared by an appropriate health-care professional.
-(NF: Sec 1, Art 14) - 6.
-(B) - a.
+- a.
 The throwing of souvenirs (such as small basketballs, shirts, etc.) into the stands is prohibited in the basketball gym.
 (GHSA Constitution and By-Laws) - b.
 No artificial noise-makers (including megaphones, air horns, vuvuzelas, or thunder sticks) are allowed in the gym during basketball games.
 Noisemakers are subject to confiscation by school officials or game security.
-(Exception: Megaphones appropriately used by cheerleaders are permitted if allowed by contest officials.)
-(NF: Sec 1, Art 11) - c.
-School bands are prohibited from playing while the game is in progress; the home school is responsible for enforcing this rule.
-(GHSA Constitution and By-Laws, Section 2, G, #5.) - d.
+Megaphones are not allowed GHSA Constitution and By-Laws, page 50. - c.
+School bands are prohibited from playing while the game is in progress; the home school is responsible for enforcing this rule. - d.
 Displays of unsportsmanlike conduct directed toward the opposing team or game officials will not be tolerated and may result in expulsion from the game.
-Please report these cases to pennypitts@ghsa.net. - e.
-Please see additional rules and guidelines in the GHSA By-Laws and Constitution. - 7.
+Please report these cases to penny@ghsa.net. - e.
+Please see additional rules and guidelines in the GHSA By-Laws and Constitution. - 8.
 (B) During Basketball Quarterfinals, Semi-finals, and Finals - a.
-Schools are limited to a maximum of sixteen (16) cheerleaders in uniform at court side. - b.
+Schools are limited to a maximum of sixteen (20) cheerleaders in uniform at court side. - b.
 Cheerleaders shall not occupy spectator seating and shall be in designated courtside areas. - c.
 Mascots must be members of the student body. - d.
 (B) Participants must remain outside the playing area during a thirty-second or less timeout in a basketball game.
-(NF: Sec 1, Art 10) - e.
+(NFHS 2.1.4) - e.
 (B) At basketball games, support/spirit squads may perform stunts and/or tumbling that are allowed by NFHS Spirit Rules without mats.
 Note: National Federation rules dealing with safety are to be followed at all cheerleading practices and performances.
 (GHSA Constitution and By-Laws, Sec.
-3 F) - f.
+4 F) - f.
 (B) Cheerleaders are restricted from standing/cheering/jumping in the area at the end of the basketball court during the time a game is in progress unless they are more than eight (8) feet from the boundary line of the basketball court.
-This includes cheerleaders in an "L" shape with part of the team on the sideline and the other part of the team on

-- the end boundary line.
+This includes cheerleaders in an "L" shape with part of the team on the sideline and the other part of the team on the end boundary line.
 The host school is responsible for enforcing this rule.
 (GHSA Constitution and By-Laws, Section 2, G, 1 a and b) - g.
 (B) Participants may not tumble or cheer while the ball is in play in basketball or volleyball.
-(NF: Art 1, Sec 8) - h.
+(NFHS 2.1.10) - h.
 Cheerleaders should not create a shoulder sit, a shoulder stand, or any other partner stunt in order to provide support/stability for the crash-through sign the team runs out and runs through at the beginning of a game.
-(NF: 2.1.5 Situation D) - i.
+(NFHS: 2.1.7 Situation e) - i.
 Cheerleaders should quietly stand at attention during the playing of the National Anthem. - j.
 Cheerleaders may go on the court during quarter changes and half time.
 They must not exceed 1 minute at quarter change and 2:30 at half time.

 Note: All coaches should remember that individual school systems and regions may establish more restrictive rules to govern activities in their gyms or at their games.
 Visiting cheer teams, led by their coaches, should respect these rules and follow the dictates of individual schools or regions.
 It is the responsibility of the spirit cheer coach to understand and adhere to the rules of each gym his/her team enters for the purpose of spirit cheering.
+The officials are in charge of the game.